Man Ray: Art market

-Man Ray's Le Violon d'Ingres (1924), a famed photograph depicting a nude Alice Prin's back overlaid with a violin's f-holes, sold for $12.4 million on May 14, 2022, setting a new world record as the most expensive photograph ever to be sold at auction.
+In 2022, Man Ray's Le Violon d'Ingres (1924), a photograph depicting Alice Prin's nude back overlaid with a violin's f-holes, sold for $12.4 million, setting a world record as the most expensive photograph ever to be sold at auction.
 The sale came after a drawn-out bidding period that lasted nearly ten minutes during Christie's New York's auction dedicated to Surrealist art.

-On November 9, 2017, Man Ray's Noire et Blanche (1926), formerly in the collection of Jacques Doucet, was purchased at Christie's Paris for €2,688,750 (US$3,120,658), becoming (at that time) the 14th most expensive photograph to ever sell at auction.
+On November 9, 2017, his Noire et Blanche (1926), formerly in the collection of Jacques Doucet, was purchased at Christie's Paris for €2,688,750 (US$3,120,658), becoming (at that time) the 14th most expensive photograph to ever sell at auction.
 This was a record not only for Man Ray's work in the photographic medium but also for the sale at auction of any vintage photograph.

 Only two other works by Man Ray in any medium have commanded more at auction than the price captured by the 2017 sale of Noire et blanche.
 His 1916 canvas Promenade sold for $5,877,000 on November 6, 2013, at the Sotheby's New York Impressionist & Modern Art Sale.
 And on November 13, 2017, his assemblage titled Catherine Barometer (1920), sold for $3,252,500 at Christie's in New York.

 Legacy

-Self-Portrait was republished in 1999.
+Ray's autobiography Self-Portrait was republished in 1999.

+In 2012, American dream pop band Cigarettes After Sex used Man Ray's 1930 photograph 'Anatomies' as the cover for their EP 'I.'.
+The photo features Lee Miller's neck with her head thrown back.
+In 2015, they used another photo of Ray's; 'Plume', depicting a feather, for the cover of 'Affection', one of their singles.

-In March 2013, Man Ray's photograph Noire et Blanche (1926) was featured in the US Postal Service's "Modern Art in America" series of stamps.
+In March 2013, Man Ray's photograph Noire et Blanche (1926) was featured in the United States Postal Service's "Modern Art in America" series of stamps.

-Irish actor Frank Bourke is set to play Man Ray in the 2025 television series This Is Not A Murder Mystery.
+In 2025, Irish actor Frank Bourke played Man Ray in the Belgian television series This Is Not a Murder Mystery.